sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

 #	Design principles

 - There is no SDMX-specific header.
 The SDMX-CSV format is designed for the purpose of general public dissemination of statistical data.
+- After an optional header row, each row contains the information related to one specific observation.
-- Columns: There must be one column per dimension, one column for the measure and one column per attribute.
-All dimensions defined in the Data Structure Definition (DSD) are to be included.
+- Columns: There must be one column for the dataflow, one column per dimension, one column for the measure and one column per attribute.
+All dimensions defined in the related Data Structure Definition (DSD) are to be included.
 In case the SDMX RESTful 2.1 web service implementation supports a streaming mechanism, columns for all attributes defined in the DSD are present in the output, regardless of whether these attributes are used.
-- Possibility (see options below) to add:
-  - A column at the end with the reference to the dataflow.
-  - A column at the end with the series key.
-  - Any other custom columns as required, e.g. sender, prepared, etc.
+Implementers have the possibility to add any other custom columns as required, e.g. serieskey, sender, prepared, etc.
+- Column headers (first row, if present - see option below):
+  - For the dataflow column, always contains the term *DATAFLOW*.
+  - For a dimension column, contains the dimension's ID, name or both (see option below).
+  - For the measure column, always contains the term *VALUE*.
+  - For an attribute column, contains the attribute's ID, name or both (see option below).
+  - For any custom column, contains any custom but unique term.
+- Column content (all rows after header):
+  - For the dataflow column, always contains the full reference to the *dataflow* (same as URN).
+  - For a dimension column, contains the ID, name or both (see option below) of the observation's code in the corresponding dimension.
+  - For the measure column, contains the value of the observation.
+  - For a coded attribute column, contains the ID, name or both (see option below) of the corresponding observation's attribute.
+  - For a uncoded attribute column, contains the value of the corresponding observation's attribute.
+  - For any custom column, contains any custom content.
 - Comma Separator for columns is used by default, but it is recommended for implementers to provide the response according to the locale of the client (which means that in some cases the semi-colon ‘;’ is acceptable as separator).
 - HTTP content negotiation (HTTP Accept header) with mime-type (see [RFC 7231](https://tools.ietf.org/html/rfc7231#section-5.3.2)):